-Don’t think a $25 contribution will make a difference?
+Don’t think a small contribution will make a difference?
 Think again!
-The AIA’s approach to site preservation through outreach and education allows us to make a maximum impact for minimal costs.Support our campaign to save sites!
+The AIA’s holistic approach to site preservation allows us to make a maximum impact for minimal costs.Support our campaign to save sites!

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.